 I’ve been talking a lot about how to keep bees and wasps away, but what happens if that fails or you are out somewhere that you can’t control the environment?
 What do you do when you actually get stung?
-We discovered a hornets nest down at the bottom of our driveway last week and the hornets came in the house, despite all of my natural pest control outside.
+We discovered a hornets nest down at the bottom of our driveway last week and the hornets came in the house, despite all of my Natural Wasp Repellent Tips.
 Here are some home remedies for wasp stings that you can use in the case that you do get stung.

 Home Remedies for Wasp Stings